kharindra/Predicting-Geomagnetic-Activity/README.md

 ### Application:

-To run the application, you can install all the required libraries above.
+To run the application, you'll need to install all the required libraries above.
 And run the following command from the local repo **/streamlit** directory:

 ```console
 streamlit run web_app.py
 ```

 <img src =images/web_app.png/>

+### Below is some of the vocabulary used here for a non-technical audience

+**1~au:** The distance between the sun and the earth.

 ### What is Solar wind: